Heating oil explained

 What is heating oil?

-We talk you through the basics of heating oil, including the different types of heating oil, what they're used for and the average prices.
+We talk you through the basics of heating oil, including the different types available, what they're used for and the average prices.

-Millions of households in the UK are not connected to the national gas grid, and instead rely on heating oil, liquid petroleum gas (LPG), electricity or renewable sources to heat their homes.
+Around 1.1m households in the UK are not connected to the national gas grid, and instead rely on heating oil to heat their homes.

-The key difference between energy from the grid and heating oil (as well as LPG) is that heating oil is delivered by road and stored in a tank.
+The key difference between gas from the grid and heating oil (as well as LPG) is that heating oil is delivered by road and stored in a tank.

 You can use our research to discover the most reliable oil boilers, based on ratings from owners and heating engineers.

-There are two types of heating oil are used for domestic heating:
+There are two types of oil used for domestic heating:

 - Gas oil – also known as 35-second oil or red diesel.
 This is a heavier oil generally used in older boilers, in agriculture or commercially.

 - Kerosene – also known as 28-second or heating oil.
 This is a lighter and cleaner fuel, and the most common type used in homes in the UK.

 If you've just moved into a property, the type of oil you will need is determined by the type of heating system already installed.
-If your boiler or tank isn't labelled clearly, ask the previous owner what type was used.
+If your boiler or tank isn't labelled clearly, ask the previous owner what type they used.

-If you are able to choose which type to use, kerosene is the more efficient fuel.
-In cold weather it is unlikely to ‘wax up’ (form crystals that stop it from flowing as easily) until it reaches around -39°C (although check with the supplier on the type you're getting, as this can vary).
+If you're able to choose which type to use, kerosene is the more efficient fuel.
+In cold weather it's unlikely to ‘wax up’ (form crystals that stop it from flowing as easily) until it reaches around -39°C (although check with the supplier, as this can vary).